Hungary–Serbia relations: Political relations

 Hungary (along with Greece, Slovakia and Romania) is considered one of the closest allies of Serbia in the European Union, while Serbia is one of Hungary's closest allies in foreign policies.

 Although it recognizes Kosovo's independence, in many cases Hungary was on the Serbian side when issue of Kosovo was discussed, e.g. it voted against Kosovo's membership in the Council of Europe in 2023.

 In 2024, Hungary was the only EU member state to vote against a UN resolution recognizing the 11 July 1995 Srebrenica massacre as a genocide, effectively siding with Serbia.

 Neither Hungary nor Serbia have joined the sanctions against Russia following the 2022 Russian invasion of Ukraine, with the exception of those Hungary had to adopt as a member of the European Union.
 Both countries have been vocally against restricting Russian gas imports, and as a consequence have also suffered a deterioration in relations with Ukraine.

+In recent years Hungary has been viewed positively in Serbia.
+According to recent polls, Serbs consider Hungary to be their closest ally in the European Union.
+Among the neighboring countries, Hungary is viewed the most positive by Serbs.